acneyouth1996/notes/_posts/2023-06-07-prob-theory.md

 ## Basics
-I assume you have some basic idea of set theory such as what is intersection and what is union.
+I assume you have some basic ideas of set theory such as what is intersection and what is union.
 ### $$\sigma$$-algebra and measure theory
 You probably don't need to know this.
 But in case you need it, here is the definition of $$\sigma$$-algebra.